Vegetarian Recipes

 Servings and Cooking Time

-This recipe serves 4, with a preparation time of 15 minutes and a cooking time of 30 minutes.
+This recipe serves 4 people.
+Preparation time is about 15 minutes, and cooking time is approximately 30 minutes.

 Nutritional Value